Energy-based, geometric, and compositional formulation of fluid and plasma models: Geometric foundation

 \section{Geometric foundation}

 Here, we want to introduce the geometric concepts that are used in the main part of the paper.
-More details can be found e.g.~in the lectures~\onlinecite{2021Crane} and textbooks~\onlinecite{2012Lee,1988AbrahamMarsdenRatiu}.
+More details can be found e.g.~in the lectures by~\onlinecite{2021Crane} or the textbooks~\onlinecite{2012Lee,1988AbrahamMarsdenRatiu}.